Checkpoint 2: Overview

 - Have a completed Details section, including the difficulty, time required, and tools

-- Have correctly colored markup in guide photos and use appropriately colored bullet points to match them
+- Have correctly colored markup in guide photos with appropriately colored bullet points to match them

 - Make proper use of the Note, Reminder, and Caution bullets